HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 For convenience of description, this document uses the following terms:

-1. `data`.
-Refers to data that can be described using a notation such as JSON.
+1. `data`: Refers to data that can be described using a notation such as JSON.
 It can be used to describe basic data such as text and values, and can also be used to describe abstract data such as arrays, key-value pairs, and trees.
-1. `data item (data item or datum)` or `data member (data member)`.
-For arrays, each array cell is a data item; for object data, a key-value pair is a data item.
+1. `data item or datum` or `data member`: For arrays, each array cell is a data item; for object data, a key-value pair is a data item.
 To prevent confusion, we avoid using the word `element` to refer to data items or data members.
-1. `Tag`.
-In HTML/XML/HVML documents, the element type name used to define an element node.
+1. `Tag`: In HTML/XML/HVML documents, the element type name used to define an element node.
-1. `Destination document`.
-Refers to XML/HTML documents generated by HVML programs.
+1. `Destination document`: It refers to XML/HTML documents generated by HVML programs.
 1. `Element`.
-Refers to the element node defined by a tag in the document object model; a document element can contain one or more attributes (attribute) and attribute values, and can also contain content (content); an element can contain text content, Data content or single or multiple child elements defined using tags.
+It refers to the element node defined by a tag in the document object model; a document element can contain one or more attributes and attribute values, and can also contain content; an element can contain text content, Data content or single or multiple child elements defined using tags.
-1. `Document fragment (document fragment)`.
-Refers to a fragment in an XML/HTML document that can be cloned as a template to a specified location in the target document.
+1. `Document fragment`.: It refers to a fragment in an XML/HTML document that can be cloned as a template to a specified location in the target document.
-1. `text content`.
-Refers to the content of an element defined using text.
+1. `text content`: It refers to the content of an element defined using text.
-1. `data content`.
-Refers to the content of an element defined using an abstract data representation.
+1. `data content`: It refers to the content of an element defined using an abstract data representation.
-1. `Element collection`.
-Refers to zero or more elements selected using a selector.
+1. `Element collection`: It refers to zero or more elements selected using a selector.
 The term "set" is avoided here to avoid confusion with the `set` data type.
-1. `program`.
-A section or set of executable code collections.
+1. `program`: A section or set of executable code collections.
 Unless otherwise stated, this document refers specifically to HVML programs.
-1. `Interpreter`.
-Unless otherwise specified, this document specifically refers to the program used to parse and execute HVML programs.
+1. `Interpreter`: Unless otherwise specified, this document specifically refers to the program used to parse and execute HVML programs.
-1. `coroutine`.
-Unless otherwise specified, this document specifically refers to a running HVML program instance.
+1. `coroutine`: Unless otherwise specified, this document specifically refers to a running HVML program instance.
-1. `Code point (code point)`.
-Refers to a Unicode code point represented as `U+` and four to six ASCII uppercase hexadecimal digits in the range U+0000 to U+10FFFF, inclusive.
+1. `Code point`: It refers to a Unicode code point represented as `U+` and four to six ASCII uppercase hexadecimal digits in the range U+0000 to U+10FFFF, inclusive.
 Sometimes, we include the name of the code point and the rendered form of the code point enclosed in parentheses after the code point, and the rendered form of the code point is highlighted or bolded.
 For code points that cannot be rendered, this document will give their code point names.
 More terminology related to Unicode characters is explained below:
     - The name of the code point is defined by the Unicode standard and expressed in ASCII uppercase, such as `CR` for Carriage Return (carriage return).
-    - A `surrogate` is a code point in the range U+D800 to U+DFFF, inclusive.
+    - `surrogate` is a code point in the range U+D800 to U+DFFF, inclusive.
-    - A code point that is not a substitute is called a `scalar value`.
+    - A code point that is not a substitute is called `scalar value`.
     - Code points in the range U+FDD0 to U+FDEF (inclusive), and the following code points are called `noncharacters`:
        + U+FFFE, U+FFFF
        + U+1FFFE, U+1FFFF